jayhjman/python-challenge/README.md

 # Banking Profits/Losses and Election Results

-- _Banking Profits/Losses_ - Python program that analyzes the financial records of the given bank from Jan-2010 to Feb-2017 ([see data](PyBank/Resources/budget_data.csv)) .
+- _*Banking Profits/Losses*_ - Python program that analyzes the financial records of the given bank from Jan-2010 to Feb-2017 ([see data](PyBank/Resources/budget_data.csv)) .
 The purpose is show how many months the analysis covers, the total amount profit/losses, average change month over month, greatest monthly increase, and the greatest monthly decrease.

+- _*Election Results*_ - Python program that analyzes the election voter records for the given candidates ([see data](PyPoll/Resources/election_data.csv)).
+The purpose is show who won the election, the percentage and total breakdown of votes for each candidate, and final overall total vote count.

 ## Files